Medieval times (1100 – 1537 AD)

 ST OLAF’S CHURCH – BUILT ON A PAGAN CULT SITE

-It is believed that the Church of St Olaf was built on the site of a pagan place of worship where there were five enormous stones.
-Written sources tell that one of the stones was 8.2m high.
+It is believed that the Church of St Olaf was built on the site of a pagan place of worship where there were three, possible five, enormous bautas.
+Written sources tell that one of the stones was 8.2 m high.

 ST OLAF’S CHURCH AS A PILGRIM DESTINATION

-About 1070, Adam of Bremen writes that the main pilgrim route northwards to Nidaros Cathedral in Trondheim was the shipping lane and St Olaf’s Church at Avaldsnes was an important place for pilgrims to stop while on their way to St Olaf’s tomb at Nidaros.
+About 1075, Adam of Bremen writes that the main pilgrim route northwards to St Olaf’s tumb in Nidaros was the shipping lane and St Olaf’s Church at Avaldsnes was an important place for pilgrims to stop while on their way to Nidaros.

 Between 2000-2012, various archaeological studies were carried out in the sea, starting in the summer of 2000, when the Stavanger Maritime Museum and the Archaeological Museum in Stavanger began to investigate the harbour area.
 What they found was a very well preserved medieval harbour – the first time a harbour connected with a royal court has been discovered in Norway.
 The most striking finds pointed to the activities of the Hanseatic League here.
 This led to the initiation of a large-scale “Hansa Project” which also involves collaborators from other countries.